abdullin/gtd/Readme.md

 To run the sample:

 1. Install _Node.JS_.
+2. Install _webpack_ globally (it bundles scripts for the client):

+        > npm install webpack -g

-2. Browse to `web` folder and execute:
+3. Browse to `web` folder and execute:

         > ./run

-3. Open your browser at `http://localhost:3000`
+4. Open your browser at `http://localhost:3000`

 ## Updates and News